-- Section 5.1 will focus on and analyse the three main structural challenges identified across the 13 areas and the relevant reforms to address them.
-At least one of the three key challenges identified should pertain to human capital and social policies (employment, education, social protection and healthcare). - Section 5.2 will provide an analysis of all the remaining areas (not included the three key structural challenges in section 5.1) and propose additional reforms to address them. - b) The ERP is a rolling programme which has been ongoing since 2015.
+- a.
+Education and skills - b.
+Employment and labour market - c.
+Social protection and inclusion - d.
+Healthcare - a) The ERP is a rolling programme which has been ongoing since 2015.
 Some reforms may be maintained if the corresponding structural weaknesses persist and continue to be considered as priorities.
-Others may need to be reprioritised to address the possible new structural challenges identified, and to take into account the 2022 ERP Commission assessment - c) The ERP reform priorities should be consistent with key documents developed in the bilateral relations with the European Commission and with national and regional strategies and targets.
-They should in particular contribute to the gradual fulfilment of the economic criteria for EU accession in line with the revised EU enlargement methodology. - d) The European Commission will provide assistance to the Western Balkans and Turkey in the preparation of the Economic Reform Programmes 2023-2025 including with the support of the Center of Excellence in Finance (CEF) in Ljubljana and possible TAIEX expert missions. - e) The European Commission will consider the identification of key challenges, the diagnostic of structural weaknesses, the reforms proposed in the ERP and the Joint Conclusions of the Economic and Financial Dialogue between the EU and the Western Balkans and Turkey as one important basis for programming its IPA III assistance to the enlargement region.
-Reforms that aim to address the key challenges identified in the Commission's assessment of the ERPs will be prioritised for EU assistance.
+Others may need to be reprioritised to address the possible new structural challenges identified, and to take into account the 2024 ERP Commission assessment. - b) The ERP reform priorities should be consistent with key documents developed in the bilateral relations with the European Commission and with national and regional strategies and targets.
+They should in particular contribute to the gradual fulfilment of the economic criteria for EU accession in line with the revised EU enlargement methodology. - c) The European Commission will provide assistance in the preparation of the Economic Reform Programmes 2025-2027 including with the support of the Centre of Excellence in Finance (CEF) in Ljubljana. - d) The European Commission will consider of, the diagnostic of structural weaknesses, the reforms proposed in the ERP and the Joint Conclusions of the Economic and Financial Dialogue between the EU and the candidate countries and potential candidates as one important relevance test for programming its IPA III assistance to the enlargement region.
+Reforms that aim to address the challenges identified in the Commission's assessment of the ERPs will be prioritised for EU assistance.
+Furthermore, pre-accession assistance will be programmed and linked to achieving the foreseen results of the reform measures.